collocations.org

 PHRASES

-The festival has become established as one of the town''s annual events.
+The festival has become established as an annual event.

 3. make certain of sth